“—That’s a rare sight to see… My lord, who dares to woo you? He’s a human, right?”

 I was being silent so as not to interrupt their conversation, when Mr. Wadler turned around to face me and gently loosened his mouth.

 “I haven’t introduced myself yet, my lord’s beloved one.
-I am the Commander of the Demon Realm Navy, the Obscure, Raging Commander Wadlergess Ketomago.
+I am the Commander of the Demon Realm Navy, the Nameless, Raging Commander Wadlergess Ketomago.
 Wadler is fine.
 This is my foolish son, Ulyssetts Ketomago.
 He doesn’t have a high position, but he’s not suitable for the military, so he works in a laboratory that produces magic tools.
 You can call him Ulysse.”

 “I’m sorry for introducing myself late, too.
 I am the Hero, the Prisoner, the Demon Lord’s Exclusive Livestock for Blood, and the Confectioner, Ookawa Shouryuu.
 I’d like you to call me Shal.”